Covariant Hamiltonian Field Theory: Examples for Hamiltonian densities in covariant field theory

 We observe that the kinetic term of $\LC_{\text{P}}$ agrees with that of the Lagrangian density $\LC_{\text{M}}$ of the electromagnetic field of Eq.~(\ref{ld-maxwell}).
-Therefore, the Euler-Lagrange equations read similar to those of Eq.~(\ref{el-maxwell})
+Therefore, the field equations emerging from the Euler-Lagrange equations~(\ref{elgl1}) are similar to those of Eq.~(\ref{el-maxwell})